 While airlines continue to cut back service in economy, Delta seems to be bucking the trend with an impressive investment in the customer experience.
-Within the past several days, Delta has announced material improvements to international economy as well as more options to reach Delta customer service while on the go.
+And today, Delta is launching their refreshed international experience for the cabin that most people actually fly in — the main cabin.

 I am really impressed by the updates that Delta has announced with its international economy service.
 Here is what the changes look like in order, from before boarding and through the flight itself.

 Welcome At The Gate

 First, I love that the purser or lead flight attendant will make a welcome announcement at the gate area, even prior to passengers walking through the jet bridge.
 This is not specific to economy per se but really sets a tone of hospitality from the get-go.